tedklin/dynamical/docs/design.md

         - I don't have much experience with implementation of state-space controllers in practice, so I don't really know if this was the best decision.
 The considerations I took for the design of the constructor(s) for this class are as follows:
             - In EECS16B, the concept of output is not taught and the C and D matrices are ignored.
 It is assumed that all states are outputs (x_vec = y_vec, so C = Identity) and that there is no feedthrough (D = Zero).
                 - This is also why the template parameter num_outputs has a default argument of num_states.
-            - The [Wikipedia page for state-space controllers](https://en.wikipedia.org/wiki/State-space_representation) also notes that C and D are fairly commonly defaulted to the identity and zero matrices in practice.
-However, from my own personal observations (videos, papers, other code) it seems as if an explicitly defined C is often pretty necessary (we often can't measure states directly due to feasibility / cost constraints).
-I haven't seen as strong of a need for an explicit D matrix (and D=Zero seems like it reduces some computations), so there may be many cases where only A, B, and C are defined.
             - It is more common to need to specify a nonzero initial state vector x than to define C and D explicitly.
 I also wanted to keep the ABCD matrices together for more intuitive instantiation (as opposed to sandwiching like A,B,x,C,D).
 As a result, the initial state vector goes as the first argument.
                 - It should be noted that this opens up opportunity for error when initializing a Plant type implementation (i.e. trying to initialize a DiscretePlant with arguments ABCD, forgetting that the A will become x, B will become A, and so forth).
 I'm fairly certain the compiler would throw an error if this does happen, but I haven't tested this.
 - copy-control.